IoECommunityNetwork/SmartSensorSimulator/README.md

     1. Read data from file captured from the actual SmartSensorAPI data, and
     1. Invoke the actual SmartSensorAPI
         * Would use module twin to pass configuration to the module at runtime
-* Generalise the module into a class library using IoC/DI to create a Simulator Module framework
+* Generalise the module into a class library using IoC/DI to create a Simulator Module plugin framework
-    * Could use module twin to decalre configuration for DI
+    * Could use module twin to declare configuration for DI
-    * Could consturct a basic simulated device with dimulated sensors without any coding, just configuration
+    * Could consturct a basic simulated device with simulated sensors without any coding, just configuration